 This is a great approach for active job seekers, especially those targeting multiple jobs with their LinkedIn Headline.
 We use it for about 90% of our profiles.

 Take 2-3 of the key phrases you’ve identified in your Wordcloud and integrate them into your headline.
-(But first, make sure they’re keywords that a recruiter will search for.)

 This approach allows you to not only showcase your best skills but also capture keywords for multiple jobs.